Linear Non-Gaussian Component Analysis via Maximum Likelihood: Data Visualization and Dimension Reduction

 We used Logis-LCA and Spline-LCA for data visualization and dimension reduction in multivariate data comprising measurements from independent leaf samples \citep{silva2013}.
-Fourteen variables were generated from eight to sixteen images of leaves from each of thirty species (Figure A2).
-Many of the covariates are highly correlated (Figure A3).
+Fourteen variables were generated from eight to sixteen images of leaves from each of thirty species (Figure~\ref{fig:PlantSpecies}).
+Many of the covariates are highly correlated (Figure~\ref{fig:LeafCorr}).
 We plotted the first two PCs, ICs from PCA+Infomax and PCA+ProDenICA, and LCs from Logis-LCA and Spline-LCA.
-Two-dimensional PCA does not reveal clear features (Figure \ref{fig:LeafLCA}).
+Two-dimensional PCA does not reveal clear features (Figure \ref{fig:LeafCorrPaper}).
 Since we are examining two dimensions, the effect of ICA is apparent as a rotation of the X- and Y-axes.
-Rotating the axes does not reveal any additional insight (Figure \ref{fig:LeafLCA}, Figure A4).
-In contrast, Spline-LCA clearly reveals three categories, where the green dots correspond to two plant species that have very thin leaves (species 31 and 34 in Figure A2), the blue category corresponds to a species with leaves that are thinner than most species but less than those comprising the green dots (species 8), and the red category corresponds to all other species.
-Logis-LCA also reveals structure (Figure A4), although the separation is less than in Spline-LCA.
+Rotating the axes does not reveal any additional insight (Figure \ref{fig:LeafCorrPaper}, Figure~\ref{fig:leafLogis}).
+In contrast, Spline-LCA clearly reveals three clusters, where the green dots correspond to two plant species that have very thin leaves (species 31 and 34 in Figure \ref{fig:PlantSpecies}), the blue category corresponds to a species with leaves that are thinner than most species but less than those comprising the green dots (species 8), and the red category corresponds to all other species.
+Logis-LCA also reveals structure (Figure~\ref{fig:leafLogis}), although the separation is less than in Spline-LCA.
+A referee remarked that the NGCA model is not true here, in which the data are a mixture of thirty fourteen-variate distributions corresponding to the thirty species.
+We agree, but the goal here is to identify useful features.
+We find the model useful to that end.

-PCA+ICA methods were sensitive to the number of components estimated whereas components were robustly estimated in the LCA methods.
-In PCA+Infomax and PCA+ProDenICA, the first two (matched) ICs for $Q^*=5$ differed from the ICs estimated using two components, demonstrating the sensitivity of PCA+ICA methods to the number of principal components (Figures A4 and A5).
-In contrast, the first two LCs extracted from Logis-LCA and Spline-LCA when five components were estimated were very similar to the LCs estimated using two components.
+PCA+ICA methods were sensitive to the number of components estimated whereas the highest ranked components were very similar for different $Q^*$ in the LCA methods.
+In PCA+Infomax and PCA+ProDenICA, the first two (matched) ICs for $Q^*=5$ differed from the ICs estimated using two components, demonstrating the sensitivity of PCA+ICA methods to the number of principal components (Figures \ref{fig:leafLogis} and \ref{fig:leafSpline}).
+In contrast, the two highest-ranked LCs extracted from Logis-LCA and Spline-LCA when five components were estimated were very similar to the LCs estimated using two components.